-The following is a breakdown of how we rate the various core elements of a video game, or book, movie, or TV show for that matter.
-Our readers can choose to either read the bulk of the review or lazier protoplasms can opt to jump to the bottom of the page and get a glance at 8 core elements under review.
-The 8 elements that we select for the specific subject being reviewed will be chosen based on its genre.
+Here’s a breakdown of how we rate the various core elements of a subject.
+Our readers can choose to either read the bulk of the review or get a glance at 8 core elements under review, or both.
+The 8 elements that we select for any specific subject being reviewed will be chosen based on its genre, context, and content.
 It would be unfair to give a bad score for narrative on a multiplayer racing game that has almost no story, so elements like multiplayer would be chosen instead of narrative.
 You get the idea.

 Pretty self-explanatory.
 This category measures the quality of a game’s graphics and visual beauty, taking its age into consideration.
 Does the game shine and shimmer?
 What kind of experience do the visuals present?
 Do they aid in the execution or distract from the overall experience?
 Scale of 1 to 10, with 10 being the sight of a $100 bill in the gutter just waiting for you to pick it up.